top of page

 Tech How-to: Fixing a Scratchy Guitar Input Jack in 10 Seconds

-Hello, friends, devoted visitors, and new readers.
 This tech how-to covers one possible solution for fixing a scratchy input jack on a vintage guitar.
-The "TL;DR" YouTube version is down below.
+The "TL;DR" video tutorial is further down below.
+The images in this post are from the making of that video.

-We won't get into the nuances of the definition here but, for the sake of simplicity, let's just call a "vintage guitar" one that's been around long enough for the metal on it to tarnish and oxidize.
+There's no need to debate the definition here...
+For the sake of simplicity, let's just call a "vintage guitar" one that's been around long enough for the metal on it to tarnish and oxidize.

-Over time, one of my "vintage" guitars - an early 2000s Ernie Ball Music Man StingRay bass - slowly developed a bad connection, causing popping and crackling to come from the amp.
-I first confirmed the cables were't the problem.
-These basses have active (aka powered) pickups, so I swapped out the 9V battery - that didn't help.
+Over time, my "vintage" (early 2000s) Ernie Ball Music Man StingRay bass slowly developed a bad connection, causing the amp to crackle and pop.
+The usual culprit is the instrument cable but, testing it out with a different guitar, that was determined to be fine.
+These Music Man basses have active (aka powered) pickups, so I swapped out the 9V battery as the next test, which didn't help.
 I pulled out the input jack and bent the prongs around, thinking maybe, somehow, the guitar cable just wasn't making solid contact with the bass anymore.
-That wasn't the solution.
-In retrospect, it shouldn't have been, either...
-Unless you're a time traveler, playing guitar for Nine Inch Nails in the '90s, there's hardly a reason the prongs inside the instrument should get bent up.
-I was just trying something, and that didn't work.
+That wasn't the solution and, in retrospect, it shouldn't have been, either...
+There's hardly a reason the prongs inside the instrument should get bent up, unless you're a time traveler and just finished playing guitar for Nine Inch Nails in the '90s.

-Still searching for a fix, it seemed like a new input jack would be the final answer.
+Still searching for a fix, it seemed like a new input jack would be the answer.
 I called one of the nearby Guitar Center stores, to see if they had one in stock that's compatible with Music Man basses.
-After a brief time on hold, the eager young man picked back up and reported to me, "Yeah, we have some input jacks in stock."
-"But will they work for active pickups?"
-"Umm, I'm not sure.
-What's the difference?"
-It's an important distinction, and I'm truly glad he asked.
-Because of the connection to the battery, guitars/basses like mine originally had four prongs on the input jack, as opposed to just two that connect to standard, passive guitar pickups.
+After a brief time on hold, the eager young man picked back up and reported:

-With the Music Man jack being a speciality part, the Guitar Center guys didn't know what to order, so I contacted Ernie Ball.
-Using my guitar's serial number, they were able to give me the exact part number for Guitar Center to request.
-They also sent wiring schematics, since the part has been redesigned - it now has three prongs instead of four.
+With the Music Man jack being a speciality part, the Guitar Center guys weren't sure what to order, so I contacted Ernie Ball.
+Using my guitar's serial number, they were able to give me the exact part number for Guitar Center to request (Ernie Ball doesn't sell directly to end-users).
+They also sent a wiring schematic, since the part has been redesigned - it originally had a fourth prong and now has three.
+Here's the original input jack next to the redesign:

-The special order was only a few bucks, with the modest shipping and handling charge being about as much as the part itself.
-I really don't like soldering so, when that arrived, I called up my local guitar repair guy.
+The new input jack was only a few bucks, with the modest shipping and handling charge being about as much as the part itself.
+I really don't like soldering so, when it arrived, I called up my local guitar repair guy.
 He sets up instruments for John Mayer, Red Hot Chili Peppers, etc., so he definitely knows what he's doing... and I figured the job would be quick.

-He sprayed a puff of compressed air into the jack, plugged in the bass, and wiggled the guitar cable around.
+He sprayed a puff of compressed air into the jack, connected the bass to an amp, and wiggled the guitar cable around.
 No scratches or pops!
-That was really easy!
+Wow, that was really easy!
 Then he charged me $20.

-If gently working around the sandpaper in the guitar jack for a few seconds doesn't clean off some oxidation and dust and fix/improve a bad connection, the problem is likely something else... but this is a great place to start, using just two basic tools that many of us already have at home.
+If gently working around the sandpaper in your vintage guitar's jack for a few seconds doesn't clean off some oxidation and dust and fix/improve a bad connection, the problem is likely something else... but this is a really great place to start, using just two basic tools that many of us already have at home.

 Here's the video tutorial: